Communities and Justice

 We want to hear from parents, carers and kin, people with disability, and people working in early childhood education, disability or early intervention services.

-Unless otherwise specified, all sessions will be open to community and sector.
+Unless otherwise specified, all sessions will be open to people living in the community and working in the sector.
 If you are a service provider that works directly with children and families, we encourage you to share these links across your networks to ensure we are hearing directly from people who will benefit from foundational supports.

-As numbers are strictly limited, we ask that you do not register more than one representative of your agency.
+As numbers are strictly limited, we ask that you do not register more than one representative of your agency, and encourage you to register on behalf of interested families.

 Community consultations will occur from August to November 2025.
 The following dates and locations are currently planned: